Content marketing for heavy industries – how you can make it work

 - B2B researchers do 12 searches on average prior to engaging on a specific brand’s site.
 72% of marketers say relevant content creation was the most effective SEO tactic

-Even if you are skeptical about content marketing, these statistics will make you curious to try it out to see if it’ll generate the leads.
+Even if you are skeptical about content marketing services, these statistics will make you curious to try it out to see if it’ll generate the leads.
 And that’ll bring you to the next question on where to start and how to go about it.
 Can you do it yourself or will you need an agency to do it?
 The thought of an editorial calendar giving you sleepless nights?
 Before you get on those topics, here are a few details about how content marketing can help your business.

 1. Content could be the first building block of your professional relationship